 In 2006, five years into her first stint at Deloitte, Sylvia left Deloitte when the military relocated her husband Patrick, a US Navy pilot, to rural California, where she opted for a local industry position.
 “Despite being a Navy base, many are built out in the middle of mountains and desert, rather than near the coast.”
 After California, they moved again to the high desert of Nevada, placing her hundreds of miles from the nearest Deloitte office.
 Forced to leave her industry job, she took advantage of this time to start a family while pursuing a professional certification as well as her master’s degree.

 Still, Deloitte remained on her radar.
 “I always said that I’d like to try to come back.”
 So when circumstances took her family back east to the DC area, Sylvia applied to Deloitte’s Encore program, an 11-week course for people who’ve left the professional world for an extended period of time.
 Encore hones skills, builds professional confidence, and prepares people for the return to a high-performance environment.
-The program rekindled Sylvia’s passion for Advisory and for Deloitte.
+The program rekindled Sylvia’s passion for Risk and Financial Advisory and for Deloitte.
 Following it, she immediately stepped into a senior consultant role in Deloitte’s Richmond, Virginia office.

 Her return to Deloitte has been far less turbulent than when she first walked into the Houston office back on September 10, 2001.
 Yes, the day before 9/11.
 A short time later, after several industries experienced a regulatory fallout and their bankruptcies created more turbulence, auditing and consulting were changed forever.
 That combination of events shaped her work, with much of it being focused on early compliance with the 2002 federal law known as Sarbanes-Oxley.